 The client sends data to the log every two seconds for five minutes: the frequency and duration is controlled by the Timer.schedule() method in combination with the client's implementation of TimerTask.run().
 The run() method is executed by schedule() according to the delay and interval values. run() has been implemented so that it exits when a timeout value, stopTime, is reached.

 It should be remembered that the use of Timer and TimerTask.run() is a client specific approach to controlling when the log is accessed.
-(Details for using Timer and TimerTask are provided in Sun Microsystem's J2SE API documentation and the Java Tutorial, available on Sun's web site).
+(Details for

 The following code is taken from the client's TimerTask.run() implementation.